 So how do we take care of our minds and bodies?
 Through my training as a doctor and my own battles with illness I have learned this is complex.
 But something that is universal among all people is the need to rest.
 As I realized this truth I then struggled with having a place to rest.
 In order to fully rest we need a safe place to do it.

 As I looked for a safe place and could not find one I cried to God.
 He provided.
 For me I have come to understand I have 2 kinds of safe places.
 One is the safe place inside me that I can meet with God and rest.
 This is the best safe place because I can take it anywhere.
 It took a lot of counseling, medications, prayer and talking to God to get this safe place inside me cleaned out, fully furnished and livable.
 The second safe place is physical.
 I tried to make my church my safe place and found that it was not sufficient.
 I left the church and found a safe place at a hospital.
-God eventually blessed me with a husband that provides me a safe haven.
+Let’s just say I still struggle with finding physical safe places.

 The church home or a spiritual family should be a safe place.
 Unfortunately this is not always the case.
 The church has often been a place of judgement not a safe place to rest within the body of Christ during a time of need.